ebu/PlugIt/README.md

 ## Architecture overview

-The framework is composed of two kind of elements:
+The framework is composed of two kinds of element:

 1. **Services** Isolated and portable services providing generic features to the system.